EFSCOIN/EFS/README.md

 ### How to Automatically Install an OS

-Even if you are using your Pi without a display, you can still use NOOBS to easily install an OS of your choice.
+Even if you are using your Efs without a display, you can still use NOOBS to easily install an OS of your choice.
 To set up NOOBS to automatically and silently (i.e. without requiring any user input) install a specific OS, follow these steps:

 1. Copy the OS folder for the OS you want to install into the `/os` dir (or alternatively delete all other OSes contained in the `/os` dir so that only your chosen OS remains.